palpen/intro-ml-ws/README.md

 3. Hit `Command + Space` on your keyboard to open Spotlight Search to search for applications.
 Search for **Terminal**
 4. In the terminal, run the command `conda list`.
 You should see a list of installed packages appear if the installation was succesful.

+# Virtual Environments

-# Creating a virtual environment
+## Creating a virtual environment

 The instructions below shows you how to create a virtual environment using `conda` and subsequently starting a `Jupyter Notebook`.
 The steps are for the Windows OS, but is very similar to Mac OS, the commands for which I have added in parenthesis.